 If you are looking for a small dog, consider these breeds.
 They may make the perfect companion for your household.
 Remember that taking on any dog is a commitment to love and take care of that dog until it passes away in several years.
 These tiny and teacup dogs may be the perfect addition to your life.

-They have a ton of love to give despite their tiny and teacup size.
+They have a ton of love to give despite their small size.

 Summary of the Top 9 Smallest Dogs in the World